 What this publication contains.
-If you are not sure whether the gift tax or the estate tax applies to your situation, the rest of this publication may help you.
+If you are not sure whether the gift tax, the estate tax, the income tax, or the GST tax applies to your situation, the rest of this publication may help you.
 It explains in general terms:

-- When tax is not owed because of the unified credit, - When the gift tax does and does not apply, - When the estate tax does and does not apply, and - When to file a return for the gift tax or the estate tax.
+- When tax is not owed because of the unified credit, - When the gift tax does and does not apply, - When the estate tax does and does not apply,

+- When to file a return for the gift tax or the estate tax - When the GST tax may apply; and - When the income tax may apply to an estate.